 What is a Wi-Fi or wireless network?

 A wireless network is essentially the same as a wired data network.
 However, the link between networked devices is – as the name suggests - wireless.
-As the devices aren’t tethered by a cable, they have the ability to be mobile.
-The wireless devices can also roam to different parts of the network, making connections to new devices along the way.
+As a cable doesn’t tether the devices, they can be mobile.
+The wireless devices can also roam to different parts of the network, connecting new devices along the way.

-For Wi-Fi, the wireless connection is usually only linked to the user device.
-The users wireless device joins the network via an access point, which provides a bridge between the wired and wireless parts of the network.
+For Wi-Fi, the wireless connection is usually only linked to the user's device.
+The user's wireless device joins the network via an access point, which provides a bridge between the wired and wireless parts of the network.
 Wireless networks can also link access points, such as in a wireless mesh network and mobile phone networks.
-There are also point-to-point links, which are great for connecting neighbouring buildings and forming long-range links, like those used to connect mobile phone cell towers.
+Point-to-point links are also great for connecting neighbouring buildings and forming long-range links, like those used to connect mobile phone cell towers.

-The most basic Wi-Fi network is made up of a single wireless Access Point (AP) and is connected to some wireless client devices.
+The most basic Wi-Fi network comprises a single wireless Access Point (AP) connected to some wireless client devices.
 This is known as a Basic Service Set (BSS).
-An AP is likely to be configured with more than one service set, each with its own identifying name know as a Service Set Identifier (SSID).
+An AP is likely to be configured with more than one service set, each with its own identifying name, known as a Service Set Identifier (SSID).

 Joining a wireless network

 The AP will periodically send out beacons, which provide basic details of each SSID.
-When a wireless client wants to join a BSS, it can either scan all available channels, listening for these beacons or send out a probe request.
+When a wireless client wants to join a BSS, it can scan all available channels, listen for these beacons, or send a probe request.
 The probe request will detail the capabilities of the client device and, sometimes, which particular SSID it would like to join.
-This request is received by the AP, which sends a probe response to the client providing details of the SSID.
+The AP receives this request, which sends a probe response to the client, providing details of the SSID.

 If the two are compatible, the client will attempt to authenticate to the SSID.
-This is only an 802.11 authentication.
-Proper client authentication involving user credentials will happen later.
+At this stage, the protocol only runs an 802.11 authentication.
+Proper client authentication involving user credentials will occur later, if necessary.
 Once the client is authenticated, it will send an association request.
-Again, if the details are compatible, the AP will respond with an association response and data transfer can begin.
+As before, if these details are compatible, the AP will respond with an association response and data transfer can begin.
 This is basic association of the client with the access point.
 If specific network access is required, further authentication will take place.
-This will be in the form of a Wi-Fi password, user credentials or client machine authentication.
+This level of authentication can be in the form of a Wi-Fi password, user credentials, or client-machine authentication.

 Passing data

-When there’s a meeting, several people will often have something to say at the same time.
+When there’s a meeting, several people will often have something to say simultaneously.
 If more than one person talks at the same time, usually neither can be understood.
 The same is true with wireless networks.
 Wi-Fi uses a technique known as CSMA collision avoidance (CSMA/CA).
 This technique defines a process that ensures only one wireless device can talk at a time.
 When a device wishes to transmit, it first listens for any other transmitting device.
-If a transmission is detected it will back off for a random amount of time before trying again.
-If a transmission isn’t detected, the device will reserve the air space by telling all other devices to be quite for a set amount of time, before transmitting its data.
+If a transmission is detected, it will back off for a random amount of time before trying again.
+If a transmission isn’t detected, the device will reserve the air space by telling all other devices to be quiet for a set time before transmitting its data.

 Roaming

-Often several APs will exist within the same network.
+Often, several APs will exist within the same network.
 This type of network is known as an Extended Service Set (ESS).
-These APs will likely have the same SSIDs configured and as a result, clients will be able to roam from one AP to another, whist staying connected to the same SSID.
-As the client moves between BSS’s, a re-association process takes place.
-This should be transparent to the user - they shouldn’t be able to notice when a roam happens.
-There have been several recent advances to improve this process.
-They involve sharing information between APs and clients, so that a client knows which AP to roam to, and the AP knows the client details, so it can authenticate quickly and seamlessly.
+These APs will likely have the same SSIDs configured, so clients can roam from one AP to another whilst staying connected to the same SSID.
+As the client moves between BSSs, a re-association process takes place.
+This process is meant to stay transparent to the user, meaning they shouldn’t be able to notice when a roam takes place.
+To keep operations smooth, there have been several recent advances to improve upon this process.
+These methods involve sharing information between APs and clients, informing the client of which AP to roam to while the receiving AP already knows the client's details, allowing for quick and seamless authentication.

 What are the three types of Wi-Fi wireless network?

-When creating a wireless network, you can choose between three types of deployment: centralised deployment, converged deployment and cloud-based deployment.
-Each of these suits different types of applications.
-Forfusion is here to provide guidance on which will best fit your business needs.
+When creating a wireless network, you can choose between three types of deployment: centralised, bridge mode and cloud-based.
+Each of these suit different types of applications.

 Centralised deployment